mlan/docker-asterisk/README.md

 It’s recommended that the minimum strength of a password used in a SIP digests are at least 8 characters long, preferably 10 characters, and have characters that include lower and upper case alphabetic, a number and a non-alphabetic, non-numeric ASCII character, see [SIP Password Security - How much is yours worth?](https://www.sipsorcery.com/mainsite/Help/SIPPasswordSecurity).

+# Add-ons

+The `mlan/asterisk` repository contains add-ons that utilizes and extends the already impressive capabilities of Asterisk.

+## PrivateDial

+[PrivateDial](src/privatedial/README.md), an easily customized asterisk configuration

-# AutoBan
+## AutoBan

-[AutoBan](src/autoban/doc/autoban.md) is an intrusion detection and prevention system which is built in the `mlan/asterisk` container.
+[AutoBan](src/autoban/README.md) is an intrusion detection and prevention system which is built in the `mlan/asterisk` container.
 It is described [here](src/autoban/doc/autoban.md).

+## WebSMS

+The [websms](src/websms/README.md) service is described [here](src/websms/doc/websms.md).